abrahamsangha/abrahamsangha.github.io/_includes/ARSresume.md

    [OMNIAUTH-DBC](https://github.com/Devbootcamp/omniauth-dbc)

     The Dev Bootcamp API project includes a RESTful API application; a friendly, OAuth2-enabled developers' portal application with documentation, code examples, and support; a published client gem, called, DBC-Ruby; a published OmniAuth strategy gem, called Omniauth-DBC; and a skeleton app for future developers.
 Unit and integration tests are done with RSpec and Capybara.

    [RAP LAUGHS](https://github.com/priyamathew/raplaughs)

     Rap Laughs was the winning entry in the 2nd Dev Bootcamp Hackathon.
 This project uses JavaScript to play audio files on mouse click and is tested using Jasmine.

    [COOKIES AND OVEN]()

     This Rails project utilizes Object-Oriented JavaScript and the Redis server to persist data and is tested using Jasmine.

-### /Experience.file
+### //Experience.file

+####TEACHERS' ASSISTANT
-    TEACHER'S ASSISTANT, Dev Bootcamp Chicago, August 2013 Mentored new developers encountering topics such as iteration, recursion, regex, OOP, and SQL
+#####Dev Bootcamp Chicago, August 2013
+    Mentored new developers through topics such as iteration, recursion, regex, OOP, and SQL
+####CIVIL ENGINEER

-    CIVIL ENGINEER, Siebert Engineers, 2004 - 2007
+#####Siebert Engineers, 2004 - 2007
     Designed drainage and land development plans

 ### /Education.file

-    DEV BOOTCAMP, Summer 2013
+####DEV BOOTCAMP, Summer 2013
     800 hours of immersive web development, including pair programming and TDD

-    UNIVERSITY OF ILLINOIS, 1999 - 2003
+####UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN, 1999 - 2003
     BS in General Engineering